jackdbd/undici/README.md

 >
 > All libraries of this monorepo are published to npmjs as CommonJS.
 >
-> At the moment no one of these packages has a ESM build.
+> At the moment none of these packages has a ESM build.
+>
+> See also:
 >
 > - [Eleventy issue #836](https://github.com/11ty/eleventy/issues/836)